kritij19/Hospital_CheckIn/README.md

 <img src="images/RegPg2.png" alt="Patient Registration part 2" width="700"/>

 2. On Submit, the application validates if Aadhar number exists in the database, in that case, gives an error message
-3. If the Aadhar number does not exists, checks if the photo uploaded is proper, then uses Azue API to create a person id, and stores all relevant details in the database, and shows a success message to the user
+3. If the Aadhar number does not exist, checks if the photo uploaded is proper, then uses Azure Face API to create a person id corresponding to the face in the image.
+All relevant details are then stored in the database and a success message is shown to the user

 ### Module - Patient Checkin
 1. The patient (usder) to capture his photo using the webcam.
 Use the Take Snapshot option to click picture